judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-20-porto-seguro-brazil-travel-guide.markdown

 ## Celebrity encounters in Porto Seguro

-{% cloudinary default /assets/images/2017/06/judson-moore-fred-durst.jpg alt="Comparison of Judson Moore and Fred Durst" description="Fred Durst or Judson Moore?" %}
+{% cloudinary /assets/images/2017/06/judson-moore-fred-durst.jpg alt="Comparison of Judson Moore and Fred Durst" description="Fred Durst or Judson Moore?" %}

 My friends and I went by bus to Porto Seguro for spring break.
 The bus journey from Belo Horizonte, [where I was based out of for 6-weeks]({{ site.url }}/belo-horizonte-travel-guide/), was a tiresome overnight ride.
 The bus was very luxurious and comfortable, but it was a long way to go, **lasting around 15 hours**.